Turtle Trek: History

-On May 31, 1993, the exhibit opened as Manatees: The Last Generation?, later known as Manatee Rescue.
-The attraction contains 300,000 gallons of water in a 3-1⁄2 acre lagoon that contains manatees.
-The lagoon also contained birds, turtles, and fishes native to the state of Florida.
-It used film, graphics and hands-on displays to help visitors learn about manatees.
+On May 31, 1993, the pre-show manatee exhibit opened as Manatees: The Last Generation?, and was later renamed Manatee Rescue.
+The habitat contained 300,000 gallons of water in a 3-1⁄2 acre lagoon.
+The lagoon also contained birds, turtles, and fish native to the state of Florida.
+It used film, graphics, and hands-on displays to help visitors learn about manatees.

 In November 2011, Turtle Trek was announced.
-By December 2011, the exhibit closed for the renovation.
-The sea turtles were moved from the nearby Turtle Point (now Pelican Preserve) and the lagoon was separated into two exhibits for each of these creatures.
+In December 2011, the exhibit closed for renovations relating to Turtle Trek.
+Sea turtles were moved from the nearby Turtle Point (now Pelican Preserve) to the manatee exhibit, and the lagoon was separated into two sections for the manatees and the sea turtles.

-The exhibit reopened as Turtle Trek on April 27, 2012, in the Key West (now called the Sea of Shallows) section of the park.
-The state-of-the-art attraction included original music and a CGI dome film, where guests could view 360 degrees around to view the film.
+The exhibit reopened as Turtle Trek on April 27, 2012, in the Key West (now Sea of Shallows) section of the park.
+The attraction included original music.

-Because of its location in the park, while Turtle Trek was incredibly popular at the beginning, the location is mostly empty now.
-The attraction initially opened with multiple 'holding rooms' that were supervised by staff, at each of the individual tanks.
-Once going through all the holding rooms, guests would file into a theatre with 3D glasses for the show to begin.
-Because of the lack of crowds in this area, the holding rooms are no longer in use (along with the preshow videos), rather guests can walk freely from the tanks and to the film, which played constantly.

-Because of the COVID-19 pandemic, the 3D glasses used for the film were removed, and the film was updated to be viewable in 2D.
+Due to the COVID-19 pandemic, the 3D glasses offered for the film were removed, and the film was updated to be viewable in 2D.

-In late 2022, after being shuttered since the reopening in 2020, the attraction's facade was dismantled, the entrance was blocked off, and SeaWorld quietly removed Turtle Trek from its animal experiences page on their website, which seemed to seal the attraction's fate.
+In late 2022, after being shuttered since 2020, the attraction's facade was dismantled, its entrance was blocked off, and it was removed from the park website's list of available attractions.

-During the Inside Look event in 2023, Turtle Trek reopen quietly as the SeaWorld Rescue Center, sporting an updated interior and exterior presentation.
-In June 2023, the former theater reopened as the SeaWorld Coral Rescue Center, containing tanks with various coral colonies and the ability to interact with coral biologists.
+During the Inside Look event in 2023, SeaWorld Rescue Center reopened on the site of Turtle Trek, sporting an updated interior and exterior presentation.
+In June 2023, the former theater reopened as the SeaWorld Coral Rescue Center, containing tanks with various coral colonies and coral biologists on hand to interact with.